ammul/library/stories/REGOD.md

 The eyes did not blink.

-Above him, through eighty meters of bedrock and marble, the Vatican continued: the bells, the evening offices, the ten thousand accumulated acts of the institution, the weight of two thousand years of practice pressing down toward this room without knowing this room existed.
+Above him, through bedrock and marble and the full weight of two thousand years of practice pressing down toward this room without knowing this room existed, the Vatican continued: the bells, the evening offices, the ten thousand accumulated acts of the institution.
 The Sistine Chapel in the dark.
 God reaching toward Adam.
 Adam reaching back.

 Matteo read.